Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Universality for Sparse graphs: Proof of Theorem

 \section{Universality for Sparse graphs: Proof of Theorem \ref{thm:uni_sparse}}

-In this section, we establish the universality of the threshold $h^*$ for families of random variables satisfying the assumptions of Theorem \ref{thm:uni_sparse}.
+In this section, we establish the universality of the phase transition in Definition \ref{def:thres_def} and the associated threshold $h^\star$ for families of random variables satisfying the assumptions of Theorem \ref{thm:uni_sparse}.
 In particular, this includes sparse Erdős-Rényi graphs having ferromagnetic, anti-ferromagnetic or spin glass interactions.
 Since we do not possess analytic expressions or proofs of the existence of a threshold for arbitrary distributions over graphs, directly relating the thresholds for different distributions seems challenging.
-Instead, we prove that for a given $h < h^*$, a partition with at-most $o_d(1)n+o(n)$ vertices violating $h$-stability exists with high probability for all distributions.
-Analogously, for $h>h^*$, we prove that every partition has $\Theta_d(1)n-o(n)$ vertices violating $h$-stability.
-Throughout the subsequent sections, we restrict ourselves to configurations having zero magnetization or bisections.
+Instead, we prove that for a given $h < h^\star$, a partition with at-most $o_d(1)n$ vertices violating $h$-stability exists with high probability for all distributions.
+Analogously, for $h>h^\star$, we prove that every partition has $\Theta_d(1)n$ vertices violating $h$-stability.

+Our proof of universality is based on the Lindeberg's method.
+The Lindeberg's method is a technique derived from Lindeberg's proof of the Central Limit Theorem \citep{lindeberg1922neue}, which was extended to a general invariance principle for functions of weakly-dependent random variables in \citep{chatterjee2006generalization}.